 Latvia Country Report

-Latvia is expected to continue market-orientated and pro-European policies , ensuring political, economic, and fiscal continuity, and deepening co-operation with NATO and within the EU.
-In July 2017, a comprehensive tax overhaul was adopted, increasing the corporate tax rate from 15% to 20% but introducing a zero corporate tax on reinvested profit as well.
+Latvia is likely to continue market-orientated and pro-European policies, ensuring political, economic, and fiscal continuity, and deepening co-operation within NATO and the EU.
+In 2017, a comprehensive tax overhaul introduced a zero corporate tax on reinvested profit and increased the corporate tax rate from 15% to 20%.
 Amid post-2014 Russian economic and energy pressure, the country is likely to continue with policies aimed at increasing diversification away from Moscow.
-Tense relations with Russia, exacerbated by ever-growing NATO presence in the Baltic region, will probably continue to cause occasional air and maritime border incursions, arbitrary actions against Latvian individuals and business operations in Russia, or restrictions on trade orshared infrastructure.
+Tense relations with Russia, exacerbated by NATO presence in the Baltic region, will probably continue to cause occasional air and maritime border incursions, arbitrary actions against Latvian individuals and business operations in Russia, or restrictions on trade or shared infrastructure.

-Latvia is keen to attract foreign investment, probably maintaining an overall favourable-to-businesses tax environment and increasing regulatory predictability.
-The government will likely continue to reduce the administrative burden since administration is often inefficient, with corruption and bureaucracy.
-A problem for businesses could be processing times and demands for bribes by underpaid civil servants.
+Latvia is likely to maintain an overall favourable-to-businesses tax environment and increase regulatory predictability.
+The government will likely continue to reduce the administrative burden, as administration is often inefficient, with long processing times and demands for bribes.
+Exerting influence by the legislature and executive could be observed in the judiciary.
 Despite anti-graft measures, implementation remains patchy, but is likely to improve.
+More corruption investigations are probable.
 Full privatisations in the energy, forestry and defence sectors are unlikely.
 The country's infrastructure is good in regional terms, but still underdeveloped by West European standards.

-There are no known indigenous terrorist organisations in Latvia and the terrorist threat is low.
-Nevertheless, Latvia's membership to the Schengen zone makes terrorists' movements in and out of the country easier, with possible targets including NATO military assets and exercises, foreign embassies, and busy tourist or shopping hubs.
-Cyber-attacks against critical infrastructure and governmental bodies, perpetrated by Russian or pro-Russian individuals or groups are likely in the one-year outlook, especially around NATO and Russian military exercises in the Baltic region and around events such as Latvia's Independence day in November.
+There are no known terrorist organisations in Latvia and the domestic terrorist threat is low.
+Nevertheless, Latvia's membership to the Schengen zone makes terrorists' movements in and out of the country easier, with potential targets including NATO military assets and exercises, foreign embassies, and busy tourist or shopping hubs.
+Cyber-attacks against critical infrastructure and governmental bodies, perpetrated by Russian or pro-Russian individuals or groups are likely, especially around NATO and Russian military exercises in the Baltic region and around events such as Latvia's Independence day in November.

 Mostly non-violent protests by ethnic Russians against perceived discrimination or instigated by Kremlin-backed provocateurs are probable, particularly in Riga and Daugavpils.
 Such demonstrations are likely to attract up to a few thousand people in Riga.
 However, the protests are unlikely to receive overall support from the local population or to replicate the hybrid warfare seen in eastern Ukraine.
 Anti-refugee protests are likely in the event of an increased refugee influx.